Lee–Fendall House: Louis A. and Harriotte (Stuart) Cazenove family and renovation

 In 1850, Louis Anthony Cazenove, a successful Alexandria merchant, bought the Lee family home for his new bride, Harriotte Stuart, daughter of Cornelia Lee Turberville Stuart and great-granddaughter of Richard Henry Lee, signer of the Declaration of Independence.
 The young couple were joined at the house by Louis' daughters from his first marriage, Frances and Charlotte Louise, and his father Anthony Charles Cazenove, a French Huguenot immigrant from Geneva.

 The Cazenoves renovated the home to include the latest styles and technologies.
 They added Greek Revival and Italianate embellishments to the original 1785 structure as well as the front and back porches, a third floor addition to the main section, and installed the first heating, plumbing, and servant bell systems in the house.
-They renovated the work yard into a Victorian pleasure garden, removing some outbuildings, adding a brick pathway around the perimeter, adding a greenhouse, planting trees (including the Magnolia, Black Walnut, and Gingko trees seen today), shrubs, and flowers.
+They renovated the work yard into a Victorian pleasure garden, removing some outbuildings, adding a brick pathway around the perimeter, adding a greenhouse, planting trees (including the Magnolia, Black Walnut, and Ginkgo trees seen today), shrubs, and flowers.

 When both Louis and A.C.
 Cazenove died in 1852, Harriotte was left to take care of Louis' two daughters, her infant son, and the house.
 In 1856, Harriotte moved her small family to her new country home three miles up the road at Seminary Hill (616 Fort Williams Parkway).
 Named "Stuartland" after her family, the new two-story house had eight rooms, plus a kitchen, and was in a similar telescoping style to the Lee–Fendall House she left.